How Play Boosts Communication and Literacy Skills in Children

 How Play Boosts Communication And Literacy Skills In Children

-Before children ever step into a school, they’re introduced to their local playground.
-Besides their parents and siblings, a playground can be a child’s first encounter with the world and other children, making it a place where they can hone their communication skills.
+Before children begin school, they’re introduced to their local playground.
+Besides their parents and siblings, a playground can be a child’s first encounter with the world and other children.
+Playgrounds are a crucial facilitator of development, allowing kids to practice their physical and social skills.
+As they play with others and try new things, they can hone their communication skills.

 Read the full article or jump to a specific section: